tomasperezv/codes-in-the-dark/README.md

 codes-in-the-dark
 =================

-Mini projects for training based on the 'code-in-the-dark' methodology: 25 min to complete without checking the result in the browser until the time is over.
+Mini projects for training based on the 'code-in-the-dark' methodology:

+  - 15-20 min
+  - No preview/execution
+  - Any language